5 Tips for Fridge Maintenance

 Our Fridges Take On a Lot

 Regardless of the specific fridge you own, one thing is pretty much true for all of us: Unless you’re someone who is literally never home, your fridge is the one appliance that is constantly on.
 We need our fridges to preserve food, beverages, and other items all throughout the year.
-When summer rolls around, we are definitely looking to our freezers to keep things like ice and ice cream at the right temperatures.
+When summer rolls around, we are definitely looking at our freezers to keep things like ice and ice cream at the right temperatures.
 If you own a fridge that makes water, or water and ice, the demands on your appliance increase to an even greater degree.

 New appliances are so efficient and self-sufficient that we don’t think we need to do a thing.
 Even with the latest and greatest refrigerators, that is not the case.
 Our fridges can do a lot, but they can do a whole lot more, when we take advantage of some simple fridge maintenance tips.